Conflux-Chain/conflux-rust/README.md

       - Set `mining_author` to the account address to receive mining reward.
     * For others, Set `start_mining=false`.

-3. To run `conflux` with the configuration specified:
+3. In `run` directory, to run `conflux` with the configuration specified:
 ```
-./target/release/conflux --config default.toml
+./../target/release/conflux --config default.toml
 ```

 ## Test Instruction